-Join Steve Caplin for an in-depth discussion in this video Adding a shadow, part of Photoshop Artist in Action: Steve Caplin's Day for Night.
+Join Steve Caplin for an in-depth discussion in this video Adding a shadow, part of Digital Painting in Photoshop: Day for Night.

 Our figure is now lit by the street lamp above her but there's something missing. …She should of course, be casting a shadow both on the ground beneath her, and on …the wall behind her.
 Let's fix that now with the easy way to …add shadows to a scene.
 So we'll Zoom in so we can see her more clearly. …The lamp is above, so the shadow must to be cast on the fence, on the wall and …running along the ground to her feet.
 And that may seem quite complex, adding a …shadow to multiple surfaces.
 But actually, it's very easy to do. …We'll start off by loading up the woman as a selection again.…